Giving Birth under the NHS: A Brief History in 8 Objects

 Over the lifetime of the NHS the way women give birth has changed dramatically.
 The variety of medical technologies now used to measure, control and ease pregnancy and birth has altered how women have welcomed newborns into the world.
 From the availability of new forms of pain relief to the widespread use of the home pregnancy kit and from the emphasis placed on antenatal classes to the resurgence of breastfeeding, maternity provision on the NHS has reflected these changes.
 Hospitals provide high-tech birthing procedures with the measuring of foetal heart rates increasingly essential to clinical decision-making.
 Indeed, the rise in popularity of the caesarean section - once a procedure of last resort - epitomises the ascendance of medicalised birthing within NHS maternity care.
 Yet, the 21st century has seen the growth of hybridity in care with natural therapies such as acupuncture and the use of water in birthing pools to provide natural pain relief offered in NHS hospitals alongside medicalised techniques such as gas and air.

 The information is provided by us and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 We only capture and store personal information with the prior consent of users.
-Any personal information collected as part of the user registration process or the submission of material (including, but not limited to, name, address, e-mail address) will be stored securely on Warwick University servers, and accessible only to members of the Cultural History of the NHS project team.
+Any personal information collected as part of the user registration process or the submission of material (including, but not limited to, name, address, e-mail address) will be stored securely, and accessible only to members of the Cultural History of the NHS project team.
 We will not sell, license or trade your personal information to others.
 We do not provide your personal information to direct marketing companies or other such organizations.
 These opinions do not necessarily represent those of Warwick University or the Wellcome Trust.